 In most situations, artificial bodies of water like reservoirs and drainage canals are also included in this.

-Above all, what’s most important in riparian rights is that the body actually touches the water.
+Above all, what’s most important in riparian rights is that the property actually touches the water.

 Property owners that have land abutting water are commonly referred to as “riparian owners.”